abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Simply type l
 $ l
-list entire object i.e. files/directories under current directory
+list entire object; files/directories under current directory

-$ l -s -f
+$ l -s -f *.bin
-same with their size and file information are shown
+query all files with bin extension with their size and file information are shown

-$l -t *.bin
+to limit to current directory only the easier way than -1 option is prefix it with ./
+$ l -t ./*.bin

-list entire binary files under current directory with their modification time
+list all binary files under this directory only with their modification time

 Let directories of path /a and /a/b/c contain main.c, and the latter contain meta.c, a.h and ab.h
   $ ls /a